RZDoesDeploys/E-LearningApp-Flutter/README.md

 The PDFs I utilized for this project were prepared by CodeWithHarry.
 You can find those PDFs in his website.

+You may find the apk in the [releases](https://github.com/RikinZala25/E-LearningApp-Flutter/releases/tag/E-learningApp) or in [Mega](https://mega.nz/folder/vfRXBaxL#n0qwWzcU3jXQM9Bz48fuzg).

 ## Getting Started

 This project is a starting point for a Flutter application.